eclipse-leda/leda-example-applications/README.md

 - Kuksa.VAL [Databroker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) running on `databroker:55555`
 - Eclipse Mosquitto running on `mosquitto:1883` with `allow_anonymous: true`

+Please see the respective README in the example folders for specifics.

 ## Contents

 ### Seat Adjuster